Historical Markers in Cayuga County, New York

 Cayuga County Timeline

-This timeline provides a condensed summary of the historical journey of Cayuga County, New York.
+This timeline provides a concise overview of the key events in the history of Cayuga County, New York.

 - 1789 - Cayuga County is established in the state of New York.